itsektionen/styrdokument/stadgar/eng/stadgar.md

   This meeting should be held after the election meeting but must always be held before the end of the working year.
   This meeting should also treat next year's operational plan.
 - the decharge meeting, where the decharge of the previous year's board is treated.
-  It must be held at the latest 10 months after the end of the previous operational year.
+  It must be held at the latest 6 months after the end of the previous operational year, in accordance with THS bylaws.

 All other meetings count as extraordinary.